awans/awans-org/content/post/2021-03-16-security-program.md

 Like I said, you might do everything right here and still suffer from hacking, embarrassment, scams and more.
 But if you followed along to this point, you can at least be confident you thought hard about it, and you made informed, sensible tradeoffs along the way.

+_I am indebted to [Kevin Paik](https://www.linkedin.com/in/kevin-paik-4783392b) for feedback on this essay_.